basilesportif/docs-runtime/jets.md

 #### First Attempt at a Fix
 A naive solution to this problem would be to register the jet's formula with the runtime (when the runtime is compiled) and then check whether the battery in the hinted core matched the registered formula.

 Unfortunately, there's a big problem with that.
 Any Nock formula can include an instruction to pull code out of any place in the current subject, and execute that code (generally this would be a Nock 9, but it can be done in several ways).
-So if you have a formula that says
+So if you have a formula that says...
-- grab the core at "memory slot" 31
+- grab the core at "tree slot" 31
 - run arm 4 of that core

-we have no way of knowing, just by looking at the formula, what core/code is currently in slot 31.
+...we have no way of knowing, just by looking at the formula, what core/code is currently in slot 31.

 So it's not enough just to compare the hinted formula to the registered formula; we also must make sure that both have the same subject.